Whittier to Seward: Alaska's Coast

 At the top, the icefield stretched away into the distance.
 Nunataks, the tops of huge rocky mountains, poked their jagged edges out of the white.
 The scenery felt unreal.
 Like, this is what most of North America looked like thousands of years ago?
 Crazy to think about.
 It is at once intimidating and intriguing.

 We returned down the trail in the fading light, stopping occisonally to take it all in.

 The next hike was totally different, but super cool too!
 We drove down to Lowell Point (which is further down the bay), on a bumpy gravel road with our pup, Spirit.
 It was his Birthday Hike!
 We intended to hike out to Tonsina Point, where there was a beach to chill at.

 The trail wound through the coastal rainforest, full of moss and ferns.
 1 mile in we came to a bridge over a small river, where you could look down on (chum) salmon swimming upriver.
 These fish were good-sized and in their spawning colors of red, black and green.
 They were packed together tight in the river, on their way to their spawning grounds.

 We relaxed on the beach, enjoying the views of the bay and Spirit’s doggy antics.
 At the end of the beach was a public use cabin, tucked away in the trees.
 We loved the idea of staying at a place you could only access on foot or by boat.

-As we were leaving, a bald eagle flew overhead and landed nearby before taking off and flying back, send everyone into a photo-taking frenzy.
+As we were leaving, a bald eagle flew overhead and landed nearby right on the beach before taking off and flying back to the tree tops, with a fish in it’s claws!
+Everyone was excited and went into a photo-taking frenzy.
 We got some good shots in.

 The next day, we said goodbye to Seward and the oceanside and continued on our journey.
 We had just got word we would be able to go to Salmonfest, in Ninilchik, and we had a lot to do!